 The Grecale is a luxury midsize SUV like the Alfa Romeo Stelvio, the premium Italian model from which it will borrow the Giorgio platform.
 However, unlike the other Giorgio-based products, it will be available as an all-electric SUV optionally.
 Reports suggest that the Maserati Grecale EV variant will appear on the market in 2023, and according to Hibridos Y Electricos, the name will be ‘Maserati Grecale Folgore.’

-The Maserati Grecale sits low and hunched, and it looks more like a large hatchback than an SUV.
-The visibly short rear section and the long front-end give it a sporty cab-rearward stance.
-At the front, the Grecale features headlights inspired by the mid-engined MC20 supercar in the upper portion, the signature convex upper grille with vertical slats in the center, and the signature three air vents in the bottom.
+The Maserati Grecale is a gorgeous, sleek SUV that can be identified by its low height and sporty cab-rearward stance.
+It sports headlights inspired by the MC20 supercar.
+It features the convex upper grille with vertical slats in the center and the signature three air vents in the bottom.

 Maserati Grecale specifications

 The Maserati Grecale will reportedly be 4.85 meters (190.9 in.) long, 2.16 meters (85.0 in.) wide (incl. mirrors), and 1.67 meters (65.7 in.) high.
 It will have a 2.9-meter (114.2 in.)-long wheelbase and a 535-liter (18.9-cubic feet) boot.
 Its smaller exterior dimensions compared to the Levante could make it a more suitable choice in European cities.

 Reports say that Maserati will offer the Grecale with a 2.0-liter turbocharged four-cylinder gasoline engine of the Ghibli Hybrid and Levante Hybrid, and a detuned version of the MC20’s 3.0-liter twin-turbo V6 gasoline mill.